tyq340503/OurBlog/code/server/data/prisma/README.md

    3. run `docker-compose up -d` at `/OurBlog/code/server/data/prisma/hello-world/`
    4. run `export PRISMA_MANAGEMENT_API_SECRET="abc"` in docker's shell
    5. run `prisma deploy`
+   6. run `prisma generate` to generate API-Client for graphql *(Optional if using the same mongo:3.6 image)*
+   7. Prisma API Server should listen on <http://localhost:4466>, you can check database at <http://localhost:4466/_admin>

+### 1.1 - Note that current setup is for docker using Orcal Virtual Box

 * run `docker ps`, should show something similar to: